biosustain/cameo/README.rst

 Contributions
 ~~~~~~~~~~~~~

 ..are very welcome!
-Please read the `guideline <CONTRIBUTIONS.rst>`__ for instructions how to contribute.
+Please read the `guideline <CONTRIBUTING.rst>`__ for instructions how to contribute.

 .. |Join the chat at https://gitter.im/biosustain/cameo| image:: https://badges.gitter.im/biosustain/cameo.svg